vranjit27/vranjit27.github.io/_pages/home.md

   </div>
 </div>

-My research focuses on the design and analysis of provably secure systems, with recent projects spanning LLM watermarking, MEV-driven DeFi, universal payment channels, and secure multiparty computation.
+My research focuses on the design and analysis of secure systems.
+Recent topics of interest include LLM watermarking, MEV-driven DeFi, universal payment channels, and secure multiparty computation.

 I'm currently a Research Scientist at Visa Research.
 Previously, I was at Microsoft Research, held post-doctoral positions at MIT CSAIL and Technion, and earned my Ph.D. from the University of Maryland.